-From Luang Prabang, myself, Sean, Janine, Heather and Lody took a mini bus down to Vang Vieng… a very winding route through the mountains and valleys.
+From Luang Prabang, myself, Sean, Janine, Heather and Lody who we met in the hostel, took a minibus down to Vang Vieng… a very winding route through the mountains and valleys.
 The journey was tough for me since my seat wasn’t properly secured to the ground and I left the floor every time we turned left!!
 I pinned myself in by pushing against the sides of the van, but it was totally worth it for the views along the way.

 The drive into Vang Vieng was spectacular, the road suddenly became flat, but everywhere you looked, limestone karsts covered in jungle rose from the ground.

-Vang Vieng is famous for tubing along the river, and so the next day we hired tubes and drove up river to the starting point.
-There used to be 16 bars soon by the river, allowing people to do a bar crawl in between the tubing.
-However, there’s now only 4 bars which we some how managed to spend all day in!
+Vang Vieng is famous for tubing along the river, and so the next day we hired tubes and drove upriver to the starting point.
+There used to be 16 bars down by the river, allowing people to do a bar crawl in between the tubing.
+However, there’s now only 4 bars – which we somehow still managed to spend all day in!
 We stayed so late in the final bar we had to drive back as it was too dark and dangerous to tube back!

 After some food, we hiked up the mountain behind the lagoon to a nice cave.
 Although we didn’t go far as we had no torch and were wearing flip flops!

 The night we went drinking in the local bars and to the only club open after 11:30, which was awful!
 But still, we stayed until late.